 - 1. All University officers are duly commissioned peace officers of the State of Texas.
-Ut the request of an officer of the University, any person on the campus is required by st law to identify himself or herself.
-Any member of the University who refuses to iden himself or herself upon request by a University Police Officer will be subject to rem from the University and disciplinary action. - 2.
-All vehicle thefts, accidents involving vehicles; and other offenses such as criminal mischief or vandalism of vehicles that occur on campus should be reported to the SN Department of Public Safety immediately.
-Accident reports should be made prior to moving the involved vehicles.
-One-vehicle accidents and inoperable vehicles also m be reported promptly.
-Abandoned vehicles will be removed from the campus at the owner's expense consistent with state law. - 3.
-To secure the necessary traffic control measures, persons or organizations planning activities that involve campus streets should notify the Department of Public Safety least one week before the event. - 4.
-The Department of Public Safety, located on the second floor of Patterson Hall, 312: Dyer, is open at all times.
-Officers patrol the campus day and night and also may be summoned by telephone, 911 for emergencies, 768-3388 for non-emergencies.
-For administrative matters, call 768-2486.
+Upon the request of an officer of the University, any person on the campus is required by state law to identify himself or berself.
+Any member of the University who refuses to identify himself or herself upon request by a University Police Officer will be subject to removal from the University and disciplinary action. - 2.
+All vehicle thefts, accidents involving vehicles, and other offenses such as criminal muschief or vandalism of vehicles that occur on campus should be reported to the SMU Department of Public Safety immediately.
+Accident reports should be made prior to maving the involved vehicles.
+One-vehicle accidents and inoperable vehicles also must be reported promptly.
+Abandoned vehicles will be removed from the campus at the owner's expense consistent with state law. - To secure the necessary traffic control measures, persons or organizations planning activities that involve campus streets should notify the Department of Public Safety at least one week before the event. - The Department of Public Safety, located on the second floor of Patterson Hall, 3128 Dyer, is open at all times.
+Officers patrol the campus day and night and also may be automored by telephone, 911 for emergencies, 214-768-3388 for nonemergencies.
+For administrative matters, call 214-768-2486.

-"WE HAVE NOT passed that subtle line between childhood and adulthood until we move from the passive voice to the active voice - that is, until we have stopped saying 'It got lost,' and say, 'I lost it.'"
+"We have not passed that subtle line between childhood and adulthood until we move from the passive voice to the active voice - that is, until we have stopped saying 'It got lost,' and say, 'I lost it.'"
 SYDNEY HARRIS - 1962